-- 4. In the Host Name field, enter the name of the computer, then enter the IP address and click Apply to save changes. - Then the DNS Server page displays. - 6.
-To add a new IP address entry, select the Add Exceptions Entry in the Exceptions to DNS Rebind Protection section.
+- In the Host Name field, enter the name of the computer, then enter the IP address and click Apply to save changes. - 5.
+Then the DNS Server page displays. - To add a new IP address entry, select the Add Exceptions Entry in the Exceptions to DNS Rebind Protection section.
+The Add Exceptions List page displays.
 Edit the IP address. - To remove a host from the DNS table, click the Remove icon on the screen. - 8.
 Click Apply Changes to save changes.